Staff and People with Disabilities

 Download the fact sheets and sample documents:

-• The thesis proposal (maximum 4 pages, excluding the bibliography), including a three-year timeline—relevance and feasibility—and a statement of purpose.
+- The thesis proposal (maximum 4 pages, excluding the bibliography), including a tentative three-year timeline—relevance and feasibility—and a statement of motivation.

-• A copy of your transcripts from your bachelor's to your master's degree.
+- A copy of the transcripts from the bachelor's to the master's degree.

-• Proof of eligibility under the Employment Obligation: a copy of the notification of approval for RQTH status or proof that an application has been accepted and is currently under review by the Departmental Office for People with Disabilities (MDPH).
+- Proof of status as a beneficiary of the Employment Obligation: a copy of the notification of the decision granting RQTH status, or proof that an application has been accepted and is currently under review by the Departmental Office for People with Disabilities (MDPH).

-The University of Marseille offers specific financial assistance for participating in sports or cultural activities, with no income requirements, to staff members who have been granted Recognition of Status as a Disabled Worker (RQTH):
+UM specific financial assistance for participating in sports or cultural activities, with no income requirements, to employees who have been granted Recognition of Status as a Disabled Worker (RQTH):

-• an increase in individual grants for access to culture (performance vouchers and book vouchers);
+- an increase in individual grants for access to culture (performance vouchers and reading vouchers);

-Other forms of assistance are available; please contact the Social Services and Recreation Department or a social worker for more information.
+Other forms of assistance are available; please contact the Social Services and Recreation Department and the social service assistants for more information.

 Contacts: